jalapi/2348091/README.md

-This module takes the contact information from a form and sends them to Insightly.
+This module sends contact information from a form to Insightly.